cooperhewitt/plumbing-shannon-server/README.md

 ## Example

-The `setup.py` script will install the shannon-server in `/usr/local/bin` (or your operating system's equivalent) but you can also run it directly like this:
+The `setup.py` script will install the shannon-server.py in `/usr/local/bin` (or your operating system's equivalent) but you can also run it directly like this:

 	python ./script/shannon-server.py -c server.cfg
 	INFO:werkzeug: * Running on http://127.0.0.1:5000/